SEMICeu/cpsv-ap_creator/README.md

 ### Command-line installation instructions

 The CPSV-AP Public Service Description Creator uses [RDForms 4.1 by MetaSolutionsAB](https://github.com/MetaSolutionsAB/rdforms/releases/tag/4.1), a JavaScript library that provides a way to declarative describe how the editor and presentation views of RDF should look like.
-Before you can use the editor you need to make sure all the dependencies for RDForms are loaded.
-Simply run:
+Before you can use the editor you need to make sure all the dependencies for RDForms are loaded and RDForms is build.
+To load the dependencies, simply run:

     $ cd path_to_cpsv-ap_creator
     $ npm   install